spirit-led-software/syslua/docs/architecture/01-builds.md

 impl BuildCtx {
     /// Returns a placeholder that resolves to the build's output directory pub fn out(&self) -> &'static str;

     /// Fetch a URL with hash verification, returns an opaque reference
     /// that resolves to the downloaded file path at execution time pub fn fetch_url(&mut self, url: &str, sha256: &str) -> String;

-    /// Write contents to a file, returns an opaque reference
-    /// that resolves to the file path at execution time pub fn write_file(&mut self, path: &str, contents: &str) -> String;

     /// Execute a command, returns an opaque reference
     /// that resolves to the command's stdout at execution time pub fn exec(&mut self, opts: impl Into<ExecOpts>) -> String;

     /// Consume context and return accumulated actions pub fn into_actions(self) -> Vec<Action>;
 }